 Marketing impression share, especially with Google Ads – Impression share is calculated by looking at how many times your ad could have shown based on the search term volumes.

 You are losing out if your keywords could have been triggered 1,000 in a given day, but your budget only stretched to show ads 500 times in a day.
-You will want to achieve a high impression share to ensure you are not missing out on potentially valuable clicks to your business.
+You need to get a high impression share to ensure you are not missing out on potentially valuable clicks to your business.

 Impression share budget calculation –If the average cost per click for your keywords is £4, the expected